 Conversely, the British Ambassador to South Korea, Charles Hay, has expressed his optimism over bilateral relations between South Korea and the UK.
-Ambassador Hay will join Asia House corporate members to discuss the recent developments in South Korea.
+Ambassador Hay will join Asia House corporate members tomorrow morning to discuss the recent developments in South Korea.

 Ambassador Hay took up his appointment in Seoul in February 2015.
 During his time in the Diplomatic Service he also had postings in the Czech Republic, Spain (where he was Deputy Head of Mission), and at the UK’s Representation to the EU in Brussels.
 In London he headed the team that ran the UK G8 Presidency in 2005.
 Prior to his posting in Seoul, he was the FCO’s Director of Consular Services, based in London, responsible for assisting British Nationals and for FCO crisis management worldwide.